vuejs/it.vuejs.org/src/api/index.md

   In the above Esempio, only items that contain the target stringa `"hello"` will be displayed.

-  If the item is an object, the filter will recursively search every nested property of the object for the target stringa.
-To narrow down the search scope, additional search keys can be specified:
+  If the item is an oggetto, the filter will recursively search every nested property of the oggetto for the target stringa.
+To narrow down the search scope, additional search chiaves can be specified:

   ``` html
   <div v-for="user in users | filterBy 'Jack' in 'name'">
   ```

-  In the above Esempio, the filter will only search for `"Jack"` in the `name` field of each user object. **It is a good idea to always limit the search scope for better performance.**
+  In the above Esempio, the filter will only search for `"Jack"` in the `name` field of each user oggetto. **It is a good idea to always limit the search scope for better performance.**

-  The Esempios above are using static Argomenti - we can, of course, use dynamic Argomenti as target stringa or search keys.
+  The Esempios above are using static Argomenti - we can, of course, use dynamic Argomenti as target stringa or search chiaves.
 Combined with `v-model` we can easily implement Tipo-ahead filtering:

   ``` html
   <div id="filter-by-Esempio">